north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: currently working on it -->

+to do
+This came off a WMS file:
+Warning: Coastline: Converting QgsSingleBandColorDataRenderer is not yet supported

+## Geopackages ##
+Whilst we are love our neat geopackages in QGIS, ESRI is yet to deliver on this functionality.
+If you are going from QGIS to ESRI, you will need to save
+> Workaround:
+  > Export your data as shapefiles first 😣 (you can do this by using the Plugin **Bulk Vector Export**)

+> Proposed solution: waiting for ESRI to develop geopackage functionality

 ## Graduated renderer ##
 SLYR cannot translate a QGIS graduated renderer to any comparable result in ArcGIS Pro if there's any gaps within the class ranges as ArcGIS Pro does not support gaps.
 > Workaround: this is pretty easy